lloydtabb/malloy_fiddle_dist/README.md

     * directory to Root
   * Click the Visit Site link.

-  If you have a public Fiddle, please let us know, we'd love to add it to this list.
+  If you have a interesting public Fiddle, please let us know, we'd love to add it to this list.